PeterP22/ai-training-captioner/README.md

 Example:
 ```
-a photo of MYTRIGGER, wearing a fitted navy henley shirt, standing outdoors with arms crossed, confident relaxed expression, golden hour sunlight from the left, urban park background with blurred trees, candid lifestyle photography style
+a photo of MYTRIGGER, wearing a fitted navy henley shirt, standing outdoors
+with arms crossed, confident relaxed expression, golden hour sunlight from
+the left, urban park background with blurred trees, candid lifestyle photography
 ```

 ## Options